Oldest State Police Department Welcomes Newest Recruits

 “Today marks a milestone for us,” Natural Resources Police Superintendent Col. Robert “Ken” Ziegler Jr. said.
 “Basic Recruit Class 59 is a clear sign that our future is secure and that we will continue to build on our proud 150-year history.”

-The diverse set of officer-candidates come from 16 Maryland counties and Baltimore City as well and New Jersey, Pennsylvania and Virginia.
+The diverse set of officer-candidates come from 16 Maryland counties and Baltimore City as well and Massachusetts, New Jersey, Pennsylvania and Virginia.
 Six graduated from the Natural Resources Police cadet program.

 The more than seven-month curriculum covers basic police policies and procedures, with additional emphasis on conservation law enforcement.
 Classroom instruction is held at the Maryland Police and Correctional Training Center in Sykesville.
 Recruits receive additional training in the field, on water, in courtrooms and specialized settings.